monpie3/nonogram/README.md

 ### Technologies:
 I want to explore **django-silk** for monitoring and profiling, **tailwind** as CSS framework and **three.js** - 3D graphics JavaScript library.

+### Launch Project Locally

+It's highly recommended to use a virtual environment when working with third-party packages to ensure dependencies are managed effectively.

+0. Virtual Environment Setup.

+    For instructions on setting up a virtual environment, click [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments).

+1. Package Installation:

+* For the minimum set of packages required to run the project:

+    `pip install -e .`

+* For development purposes, including additional packages:

+    `pip install -e .'[dev]'`